Emir Preldžić

-Emir Preldžić (born 6 September 1987) is a Bosnian-Turkish professional basketball player who last played for Orlovik Žepče of the A2 League of FBiH, third level of basketball in Bosnia and Herzegovina.
+Emir Preldžić (born 6 September 1987) is a Bosnian-Turkish professional basketball player for KK Orlovik Žepče of the Basketball Championship of Bosnia and Herzegovina.
 He also represented the Turkish national basketball team.
 He is 6 ft 9 in (2.06 m) tall and he mainly plays the small forward position, but he also has the ability to play as a power forward, shooting guard and point guard.

 Professional career

 Early years

 Preldžić began his career playing with Čelik Zenica youth teams in Bosnia and Herzegovina.
 He made his pro debut with Čelik Zenica in the Bosnia and Herzegovina League during the 2003–04 season.
 In the 2004–05 season he played with Triglav Kranj.
 He then moved to the Adriatic League club Geoplin Slovan for the 2005–06 season.

 Fenerbahçe Ülker

 In 2007, he signed a four-year contract with the Turkish EuroLeague team Fenerbahçe Ülker.

 On 27 January 2011, in the EuroLeague match against Power Electronics Valencia, he double blocked Rafa Martínez in only one second.
 He played with 10 points, 2 rebounds, 5 assists and 2 blocks performance in a victory against Power Electronics Valencia.

 On 13 February 2011, in Turkish Cup final match against Beşiktaş Cola Turka, he played with 35 points, 3 rebounds and 4 assists as MVP performance.

 On 28 February 2011, the official page of the team declared that he had signed a three-year contract with the team.

 On 20 March 2011, he played with 10 points, 15 rebounds and 10 assist performance against Olin Edirne which he did his first triple double in the team.
-This triple double is second in Turkish Basketball League history after Mark Dickel played with 16 points, 13 rebounds and 11 assists performance against Galatasaray in the 2002-03 season.
+This triple double is second in Turkish Basketball League history after Mark Dickel played with 16 points, 13 rebounds and 11 assists performance against Galatasaray in the 2002–03 season.

 On 11 October 2012, his stat line was 20 points, 4 rebounds, 4 assists and 2 steals in a performance against BC Khimki in 2012–13 Euroleague first week match which made him Euroleague Weekly MVP by 31 ratings.